The Iniquity of the Tongue

 In chapter three, James turns to a subject that he has already touched on briefly, but now he devotes a long passage to it.
 In chapter one, he warned a professing Christian with an unruly tongue that his religion is vain.
 Now he develops a long series of graphic comparisons to illustrate just how dangerous an unruly tongue can be.

-He starts by addressing his readers as "my brethren."
+He starts by addressing his readers as "my brethren" (v.
+1).
 This expression and the expression "my beloved brethren" recur throughout the epistle.
 He uses them when he wishes to stress that his counsel comes from love.
 Here he is entering a subject that will require words of rebuke and censure, so he builds a foundation of love before proceeding.
-His approach is a good example for us when we practice discipline.
-Discipline should always take place in a loving context.
+His approach is a good example for us whenever we must confront someone with words of correction.
+Such correction should always take place in a loving context.

 James’s first admonition is not against an evil use of the tongue, but against a legitimate use without good results.
 He says that not many should seek to be "masters" (v.
 1).
-The actual Greek word should undoubtedly be translated "teachers."
-He is advising the churches that the role of teaching others should not be shared by all.
+The Greek word so translated in the King James Bible (KJV) refers to teachers.1 He is advising churches that the role of teaching others should not be shared by all.
 By implication, he agrees with Paul that teaching is a special gift that God imparts to a few (Rom.
 12:6–7; 1 Cor.
-12:7–10, 28–30 ).
-James continues with the warning that whoever stands up and teaches will face a stricter "judgment," the meaning of the word translated "condemnation."
-In other words, with responsibility goes accountability.
+12:7–10, 28–30).
+James continues with the warning that whoever stands up and teaches will face a stricter "judgment," the meaning of the word translated "condemnation."2 In other words, with responsibility goes accountability.
 The more you undertake in God’s service, the more you will answer for when you stand before the divine Judge.

 We must remember, however, that James is thinking mainly about teaching as a regular ministry to adults.
 The counterbalancing truth is that we all should be teachers in a broader sense (Heb.
 5:11–14).
 We all should instruct those under our authority.
 A man instructs his family.
 A woman instructs her children.
 Older men instruct younger men, and older women instruct younger women (Titus 2:3–5).
 We all can help in one-on-one discipling of new believers, or in the many ministries to youth that a church conducts.
 Finally, we all should be taking opportunities to reach the lost with the gospel.
 When sharing the gospel, we are teaching truth.
 Yet even teachers in this broader sense will be accountable for their words.
 Thus, before we open our mouths to speak, we must first cleanse our hearts of wrong motives and prepare our minds with understanding.